xrsx/xrsx/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying Computer Science and Engineering at HarvardX.

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.